Lesson of the Day 7

 by Robinson, Marlene M.

-Shows many uses for tails, such as grasping, camouflage, communication and balance for many types of animals.
+Shows many uses for tails, such as grasping, camouflage, communication, etc. for many types of animals.

 Nose to Toes